 How to Promote Your SME Business Through Syndicate Marketing - Part 3

-Part 3/3 in our series to help businesses become more successful after the honeymoon is over without the stress of cold calling, mailshots and getting seriously poor returns on your efforts
+Part 3/3 in our series to help businesses become more successful, after the honeymoon is over, without the stress of cold calling, mailshots and getting poor returns on your efforts

 When the idea to start a business pops into someone's head, marketing and promotion are not the first things on their mind.
-It's the product or service that gets everyone excited and drives the new business forward and of course the profits.
+It's the product or service that gets everyone excited and drives the new business forward.
+And then of course there are the profits.